-The Agriculture Laboratory Testing Association (ALTA) (formerly the Illinois Soil Testing Association) has developed a certification program for plant analysis laboratories, Plant Analysis Certification (PAC) program.
-The objective of this program is to assure plant nutrient analysis provided to Ag producers in the United States are within laboratory statistical norms of the method.
+The Agriculture Laboratory Testing Association (ALTA) (formerly the Illinois Soil Testing Association) and the Soil & Plant Analysis Council (SPAC) have jointly developed a certification program for plant analysis laboratories: Plant Analysis Certification (PAC) program.
+The objective of this program is to assure plant nutrient analysis provided to ag producers in the United States are within laboratory statistical norms of the method.
 The PAC certification program is overseen by the ALTA-PAC assessor.

 Plant proficiency samples are submitted to each laboratory participant three times annually.
 Once per year the ALTA-PAC assessor performs a statistical analysis and evaluates the PAC data.
 Laboratories providing plant analysis results for each nutrient within specified performance limits, are placed on the ALTA list of approved labs and posted on the associations web site www.alta.ag.
 Laboratories that fail to meet method performance limits of the ALTA-PAC program, will be offered a retest, and program for reinstatement.